nosana-ci/nosana-programs/docs/rewards.md

   - Add tests for edge cases
   - Add more complicated scenario tests
   - Add tests for extreme (large / small / fractional) numbers
 - Make sure we can run both test files using `anchor test` (the staking and jobs tests are disabled atm)
-- Add an option to close a reward account (currently a rewards account is bricked when: a user unstakes, a user decreases his stake)
+- We should also close a reward if the corresponding stake does not exist (after it's closed).
+Is this possible?